yufanzhouonline/HiSIF/HiSIF_V1.00/example/README.md

 Chromatin architecture reorganization during stem cell differentiation.
 Nature.
 2015;518(7539):331–6.

-Please run gzip -d chr22.tmp.gz on the folder of hESC
+Please run tar -zxvf hESC.tar.gz to extract the example data

 Please change the folder of HG19 genome to your own